Rob-Mundy/p4-weddingapp/README.md

     + The user is available to amend the Event name, Event date and Event time.
     + Crispy Forms handles the form validation and ensures adherence with the Event model's specifications (see [Testing](#testing) for details).
     + Upon submitting the form, the user is redirected to the homepage which now displays their amended event information.
+    + A modal will appear at the top of the screen displaying a message (success or otherwise).
   + USER STORY: Add Guests - As a **Site User** I can **add guests** so that **I can build a list of potential attendees**
     + When authenticated, and having created a wedding event, site users can easily add guests via the Add Guest form on the Guest list page (see [Features](#features) for details).
+    + Upon subimssion, a modal will appear at the top of the screen displaying a message (success or otherwise).
     + Hyperlinks to the Guest list are found multiple locations.
 They are located in buttons on the homepage (Attendees card) as well the navbar.
     + Future iterations could allow the user to export the guest list to a spreadsheet.
   + USER STORY: Edit Guests - As a **Site User** I can **edit guests** so that **I can make alterations to a list of potential attendees**